 Plastic surgery can come with risks, and these are generally discussed thoroughly between patients and their surgeons.
 One such risk is the formation of a seroma.

 What’s a seroma?
-A seroma is pocket of fluid that develop under the skin after surgery.
+A seroma is a pocket of fluid that develops under the skin after surgery.
 The fluid is composed of blood plasma secreted from blood vessels and of inflammatory fluids produced by the body in response to trauma.